tochman/the_blue_print/chapters/09-2-quality-assurance.md

 ### Next Steps: Integrating QA with Deployment {.unnumbered .unlisted}

-Quality assurance doesn't end when tests pass—it continues through deployment and into production monitoring.
+Quality assurance doesn't end when tests pass.
+It continues through deployment and into production monitoring.
 The next chapter will cover CI/CD pipeline implementation, showing how to integrate these QA processes into automated deployment workflows that maintain quality while enabling frequent, confident releases.

 Remember: Perfect tests are less important than consistent, valuable tests that your team actually runs and maintains.